-Switchboard is funded by ORR and implemented by the International Rescue Committee in partnership with Lutheran Immigration and Refugee Service.
+Funded by ORR, Switchboard is implemented by the International Rescue Committee.
+IRC has partnered with Lutheran Immigrant Refugee Service to provide employment-related training and technical assistance.
 We are guided by a national advisory panel comprised of resettlement professionals who include representatives of state and federal government, resettlement agencies, prominent technical service providers, and former refugees.

 Jason Crislip, Director (IRC)

 Jason is an experienced educator, trainer, and program manager who has worked in the field of refugee resettlement since 2003.
 He comes to Switchboard from the Cultural Orientation Resource Exchange (CORE), where he directed a global CO technical assistance program for over three years.
 Prior to CORE, Jason worked abroad for 15 years at the Resettlement Support Center for East Asia, the Overseas Processing Entity in West Africa, and as a Peace Corps Volunteer in Ghana.
 He holds a degree in Education from the University of Akron, Ohio.

 Margaret (Meg) Gibbon, Program Officer, Learning and Knowledge Management (IRC)